-This chapter is about theory of activism.
+This chapter is about the theory of activism.
 You probably won't find much practical advice here, but you will learn the basic terminology about activism and other related concepts.

 Chapter quality: โญ๏ธ (1/5)